 Any passengers who prefer can visit the Leisure and Aquatic Centre if they aren’t in the mood for splashing about in the open ocean.
 Diving and whale watching tours are some of the best ways to spend the day in Albany.
 There are also several walking tracks worth exploring.
 Some of which are scenic trails that explore Mount Clarence and others take you to various historic locations downtown.

 As rich as this city is in natural attractions, it is just as abundant in urban sights and activities.
 There are a number of restaurants and many of them serve delicious fresh seafood.
 There really is nothing quite like that just caught taste!
 If you are looking for a spot to rest your legs, enjoy a drink and a chat, you will find cafes and bars throughout the city as well.

 Every Saturday morning the city holds the Albany Farmer’s Market.
 The Boatshed Market is held on Sunday mornings and it is located on the harbour itself.
 This market offers all the freshest produce include fresh caught seafood, locally produced jams and scrumptious baked treats.

-Albany Cruises: Cruises to Suit Everyone
+Cruising Albany: Cruises to Suit Everyone

 The only cruise line that offers frequent cruises to Albany is Princess Cruises.
 Most of the trips are made by the Dawn Princess and Albany forms part of an itinerary that includes the circumnavigation of Australia.
 Apart from Albany, these cruises also allow passengers to visit top cities in Australia like Adelaide, Brisbane, Darwin, Melbourne, Sydney and many more.